 Forty years after arriving in Dawson City with nothing, he runs one of the largest mining operations in the Klondike.
 His family works beside him.
 His name is recognized by millions of viewers worldwide.
 And he is still finding ways to grow.

 The Wounded Moose setback will not define this chapter.
 It will just be another obstacle that Tony figured out.
-That is, he is a man who came from a Dutch farm, built an empire in the frozen north, and still gets up every day looking for more gold.
+That is who he is, a man who came from a Dutch farm, built an empire in the frozen north, and still gets up every day looking for more gold.